 Esteemed candidates, our future doctoral students,

-In the academic year 2017/2018, the University of Ljubljana will offer 21 doctoral programmes within which you can research and study numerous scientific fields.
+The University of Ljubljana offers 21 doctoral programmes within which you can research and study numerous scientific fields.

 More information on enrolment at the University of Ljubljana is available in the

 Welcome to the doctoral programme of the University of Ljubljana.